Stonewall Jackson: Chancellorsville

-At the Battle of Chancellorsville, the Army of Northern Virginia was faced with a serious threat by the Army of the Potomac and its new commanding general, Major General Joseph Hooker.
-General Lee decided to employ a risky tactic to take the initiative and offensive away from Hooker's new southern thrust – he decided to divide his forces.
-Jackson and his entire corps went on an aggressive flanking maneuver to the right of the Union lines: this flanking movement would be one of the most successful and dramatic of the war.
+At the Battle of Chancellorsville, the Army of Northern Virginia faced a serious threat by the Army of the Potomac, led by its new commanding general, Major General Joseph Hooker.
+Lee decided to employ a risky tactic to take the initiative and offensive away from Hooker's new southern thrust – he decided to divide his forces.
+Jackson and his entire corps went on an aggressive flanking maneuver to the right of the Union lines.
 While riding with his infantry in a wide berth well south and west of the Federal line of battle, Jackson employed Maj.
 Gen. Fitzhugh Lee's cavalry to provide for better reconnaissance regarding the exact location of the Union right and rear.
 The results were far better than even Jackson could have hoped.
 Fitzhugh Lee found the entire right side of the Federal lines in the middle of open field, guarded merely by two guns that faced westward, as well as the supplies and rear encampments.
 The men were eating and playing games in carefree fashion, completely unaware that an entire Confederate corps was less than a mile away.
 What happened next is given in Fitzhugh Lee's own words:

 Jackson immediately returned to his corps and arranged his divisions into a line of battle to charge directly into the oblivious Federal right.
-The Confederates marched silently until they were merely several hundred feet from the Union position, then released a bloodthirsty cry and full charge.
+The Confederates marched silently until they were merely several hundred feet from the Union position, then released a cry and full charge.
 Many of the Federal soldiers were captured without a shot fired, the rest were driven into a full rout.
-Jackson pursued relentlessly back toward the center of the Federal line until dusk.
-Darkness ended the assault.
+Jackson pursued back toward the center of the Federal line until dusk.

 As Jackson and his staff were returning to camp on May 2, sentries of the 18th North Carolina Infantry Regiment mistook the group for a Union cavalry force.
-The sentries shouted "Halt, who goes there?", but fired before evaluating the reply.
-Frantic shouts by Jackson's staff identifying the party were replied to by Major John D. Barry with the retort, "It's a damned Yankee trick!
+The sentries shouted "Halt, who goes there?", but fired before evaluating the reply; frantic shouts by Jackson's staff identifying the party were replied to by Major John D. Barry with the retort, "It's a damned Yankee trick!
 Fire!"
 A second volley was fired in response.
 Jackson was hit by three bullets: two in the left arm and one in the right hand.
 Several of Jackson's men and many horses were killed in the attack.
 Incoming artillery rounds and darkness led to confusion, and Jackson was dropped from his stretcher while being evacuated.
-Hunter McGuire amputated Jackson's left arm, and Jackson was moved to Fairfield plantation at Guinea Station.
+Surgeon Hunter McGuire amputated Jackson's left arm, and Jackson was moved to Fairfield plantation at Guinea Station.
 Thomas Chandler, the owner, offered the use of his home for Jackson's treatment, but Jackson suggested using Chandler's plantation office building instead.